Botox and Dysport

 How do Botox and Dysport work?

 Botox and Dysport are manufactured as powders and arrive in precisely dosed vials.
-The powder form of the protein is diluted with sterile saline so that it can be injected directly into the appropriate muscles.
+The powder form of the protein is diluted with sterile saline so it can be injected directly into the appropriate muscles.

 Where can you use Botox and Dysport?